Francis Birch (geophysicist): Early life

-Albert Francis Birch was born in Washington, D.C., on August 22, 1903, the son of George Albert Birch, who was involved in banking and real estate, and Mary Hemmick Birch, a church choir singer and soloist at St. Matthew's Cathedral in Washington, D.C.
+Birch was born in Washington, D.C., on August 22, 1903, the son of George Albert Birch, who was involved in banking and real estate, and Mary Hemmick Birch, a church choir singer and soloist at St. Matthew's Cathedral in Washington, D.C.
 He had three younger brothers: David, who became a banker; John, who became a diplomat; and Robert, who became a songwriter.
 He was educated at Washington, D.C., schools, and Western High School, where he joined the High School Cadets in 1916.